hippiehunter/dblbook/src/chapter_2/primitives.md

 > %DBR-S-STPMSG, STOP
 > ```

 You can see from the 'u' and '-5:46341' outputs that this wouldn't be a good idea in a real program.
 You may encounter code like this in legacy DBL programs, but it's very unlikely that it will manifest in this obvious way`[**"manifest" doesn't work well as an intransitive verb here.
-Rework or "manifest itself..."]`.
+Rework or "manifest itself in this..."]`.
 Because of the age and relative stability of most DBL code, it's more likely that when this exists, it's in some rarely-taken code path that is not being tested and is almost never seen in production.

 DBL can also enforce a more rigid type system`[**"...more rigid type checking"?]`, as seen with the "string" type.
-Here, a variable declared as a string can only hold string data, and any operation that attempts to change its type will result in a compile-time error.
+Here, a variable declared as a string can hold only string data, and any operation that attempts to change its type will result in a compile-time error.
 This strict type enforcement promotes data consistency and type safety, reducing runtime errors related to unexpected data conversion.
 To change a string variable's type, a developer must perform explicit type conversion and cannot rely on the language to coerce types implicitly.
-This leads to more predictable, though verbose, code.
+This leads to more predictable yet verbose code.

 ### Alpha

-An alpha value (`a`, `a*`, `a<size>`) is a sequence of printable ASCII characters treated as a single information unit.
+An alpha value (`a`, `a*`, `a<size>`) is a sequence of printable ASCII characters treated as a single information unit. `[**I think the angle brackets around "size" and the like make things more readable, so I've added them to show my preference and prompt discussion]`

 - `a`: An alpha parameter, return type, or method property
-- `a*`: An alpha data field with size determined by its initial value
+- `a*`: An alpha data field with size determined by its initial value `[i.e., so apparently you must give it an initial value when you define it]`
-- `a<size>`: An alpha data field of specified size, and filled with spaces by default
+- `a<size>`: An alpha data field of specified size, filled with spaces by default

 > #### Platform Limits
 > Alpha values have the following size restrictions:
 > - 65,535 characters on 32-bit Windows and `[**32-bit]`Linux when running traditional DBL
 > - 32,767 characters on OpenVMS
 > - 2,147,483,647 characters on all other platforms

+`[**mention that alpha variables are padded with spaces if you assign a value that doesn't take up all bytes?]`

+`[**mention that an ASCII character takes a single byte and that <size> tells you how many bytes the a will have, so it also tells you how many characters it will have?]`

 ### Decimal and Implied-Decimal